sv99/apktool2/README.md

 1. Merge libs in the single apktool-lib
 2. Extract class Config
+3. Divide class Androlib to ApkBuilder and ApkDecoder

 ### Apktool
 **This is the repository for Apktool.
 If you are looking for the Apktool website.
 Click [here](https://github.com/iBotPeaches/Apktool/tree/gh-pages).**